odoo/documentation/content/applications/sales/crm/pipeline/merge_similar.rst

    of which record was created first.

 After confirming that the leads/opportunities should be merged, return to the Kanban view using the breadcrumb link, or by clicking the :guilabel:`Similar Leads` smart button.
-Click the :guilabel:`≣ (view list)` icon to change to list view.
+Click the :icon:`oi-view-list` :guilabel:`(list)` icon to change to list view.

 Check the box on the left of the page for the leads/opportunities to be merged.
-Then, click the :guilabel:`⚙️ Actions` icon at the top of the page, to reveal a drop-down menu.
+Then, click the :icon:`fa-cog` :guilabel:`Actions` icon at the top of the page, to reveal a drop-down menu.
 From that drop-down menu, select the :guilabel:`Merge` option to merge the selected opportunities or leads.

-When :guilabel:`Merge` is selected from the :guilabel:`⚙️ Actions` drop-down menu, a :guilabel:`Merge` pop-up modal appears.
+When :guilabel:`Merge` is selected from the :icon:`fa-cog` :guilabel:`Actions` drop-down menu, a :guilabel:`Merge` pop-up modal appears.
 In that pop-up modal, under the :guilabel:`Assign opportunities to` heading, select a :guilabel:`Salesperson` and :guilabel:`Sales Team` from the appropriate drop-down menus.